 I love Squash with Brussel Sprouts and Chestnuts because it is an especially wonderful combination of fall vegetables.
 Sweet butternut squash (any winter squash is likely to work in this recipe), along with tender brussel sprouts and nutty chestnuts, combine to make a wonderful Paleo Thanksgiving vegetable dish that your guests will not forget.

-- In a large skillet, heat olive oil over medium heat
+- In a 9 inch skillet, heat olive oil over medium heat

 - Caramelize onion, sautéing 10-15 minutes until golden brown